Marin Chester

 Skills

 For my classes, I kept color-coded notebooks for taking notes in.
 I also used Apple Calendar to insert assignment due dates and important events, so I stay on top of my commitments.
+During my study abroad in Paris, I kept my itinerary on a master document, with train tickets and B&B bookings in chronological order for easy access.

 An important tool for wildlife biology research data analysis, I've used the R program in multiple classes surrounding my major.
 Specifically, I've used R to interpret similarities and differences between wildlife populations via multivariate analyses that I ran in the program for a conservation genetics class.
 I've recently used R to find behavior correlations in my behavior repeatability research.